Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 ### What I Learned

 **Resource cleanup is easy to forget.** Without explicit `Cleanup()` calls, file handles leak silently.
 Implementing `IDisposable` makes the cleanup contract explicit.
+Future me thanks past me for this one.

 **UX details matter.** Auto-creating directories is a small touch that makes the shell feel polished.